Koromogae - A seasonal custom

 Summer uniforms

-In summer, more specifically on June 1st, school clothes and uniforms for public employees are changed.
-Long sleeves, suits, and dark clothes (which absorb more heat) are replaced by short-sleeved clothes and t-shirts (usually white) for men.
-In the case of women, black suits are replaced by the classic sailor-style uniforms (usually white with red bows in the center), which reflect sunlight and thus store less heat.
+In summer, more specifically on June 1st, school clothes and public employee uniforms are changed.
+Long sleeves, suits, and dark clothes, which absorb more heat, are replaced by short-sleeved shirts and T-shirts, usually white, for men.
+For women, black suits are replaced by the classic sailor-style uniforms, usually white with red bows in the center, which reflect sunlight and therefore retain less heat.

-In the case of boys, the uniform is called “gakuran.”
-The sailor uniform worn in summer, on the other hand, is called “seera fuku” (sailor fuku or sailor uniform, in free translation).
+For boys, the uniform is called “gakuran.”
+The sailor uniform worn in summer is called “seeraa fuku” (sailor fuku, or sailor uniform, in a free translation).

 koromogae - Koromogae – A seasonal custom